obophenotype/uberon/docs/add-components.md

 Import(<http://purl.obolibrary.org/obo/uberon/components/your-component-name.owl>)
 ```
 5. Refresh your repo by running `sh run.sh make update_repo` - this should create a new file in src/ontology/components.
-6. In your custom makefile (src/ontology/uberon.Makefile) add a goal for your custom make file as follows:
+6. In your custom makefile (src/ontology/uberon.Makefile) add a goal for your custom make file as follows (for ROBOT template goals, please see section below):

 ```
 YOUR_COMPONENT_NAME = {insert how your component is made, for example a url it is downloaded from}